paketo-buildpacks/rfcs/text/0000-dependency-mirrors.md

 When a user wants to use a dependency mirror, the user can signal that to Paketo buildpacks in two ways:

 1. Set the `BP_DEPENDENCY_MIRROR` environment variable where the value is the mirror URI.
 2. Include a binding with a type of `dependency-mirror`.
-The binding has key of `uri` and a value that is the mirror URI.
+The binding has key of `default` and a value that is the mirror URI.

 The environment variable is more convenient but we need to support bindings as well because some repositories may require basic authentication credentials in the URLs (i.e. URL includes secrets).
 If both happen to be defined, then the environment variable takes precedent.